Usbac/wolff/docs/template.md

 <?php echo $data['message']; ?>
 ```

-All the variables in the data array are accessible from the view without needing to refer to the data array.
+All the variables in the data array are accessible from the view without needing to refer to the given array.
 This `$variable` is the equivalent to this `$data['variable']`.

 ## Comments

-The template system have an advantage over the common comments and that is that the comments of the template system aren't included in the final HTML returned to the user.
+The template system comments have an advantage over the common comments and that is that the comments of the template system aren't included in the final HTML returned to the user.

 ```html
 {# This is a simple comment #}